WPManageNinja/fluent-affiliate-docs/guide/integrations/easy-digital-downloads-integration-with-fluentaffiliate.md

  5. **Save** the discount.
 Now, when this discount code is used for a purchase, the selected affiliate will automatically be credited with the referral.

+ > [!Note]
+ > Before you can assign a coupon, the user must already be an approved affiliate in your FluentAffiliate program.

 ![Branded Coupon Code](/guide/public/images/integrations/edd/fluentaffilaie-coupon.webp)

 * **Disable Referrals on Upgrades:** If you sell products with multiple tiers or upgrades, you can check this box to prevent commissions from being generated on upgrade purchases.
 This ensures affiliates are only rewarded for the initial sale.